socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 A container diagram (aka architecture overview) can be used for:

-* Provide quick orientation for starters (new DevOps team member, support and maintenance staff)
+* Quick orientation for starters (new DevOps team member, support and maintenance staff)
 * Work distribution and planning
 * Non-technical stakeholder communication (including project managers, sponsors)